sophon-ai-algo/sophon-inference/docs/source_common/api/sail_python.rst

     .. code-block:: python

         def get_input_shape(graph_name, tensor_name):
-            """ Get the shape of an input tensor in a graph.
+            """ Get the maximum dimension shape of an input tensor in a graph.
+                There are cases that there are multiple input shapes in one input name, This API only returns the maximum dimension one for the memory allocation in order to get the best performance.

             Parameters
             ----------